-Ferpay is just one of many ways to send money overseas, including banks, money transfer firms and foreign exchange (FX) brokers.
-Read on to learn why you shouldn’t use Ferpay and what’s best for you.
+Ferpay is just one of several ways to send money overseas, including banks, money transfer firms and foreign exchange (FX) brokers.

 Who are Ferpay Money Transfer?